CarpenterEvan/TubeRoom/README.md

 ```

-## <a name="why"> Why Should I try and figure this out  </a>
+## <a name="why"> What you can learn from this  </a>
+1. During my time in the Tube Room, I learned a lot about experimentation, quality assurance, and most importantly, tubes!
+1. I want to store the things I've learned so the next person that comes after me can have a slightly easer time.
 1. I've worked as:
     *    Tube builder (summer of '21)
     *    Secondary QA tester (fall/winter of '21-'22)
-    *    Primary QA tester and lab manager (summer of '22)
+    *    Primary QA tester and lab manager (summer, fall, winter '22-'23)
 1. I've done hours of tension tests, dark current tests, bend tests, and leak tests, I've picked up some helpful tips and tricks!
 1. I also figured out how to use tools like Python, Bash, LabVIEW, and GitHub to make my life easier.
 1. I want to pass on this information so it is not lost after I leave, so your life can be easier too!
 1. When I started in lab, I had no knowledge of any of this, so I prefer to assume you have no knowledge either.
 If you know a better way to do something, try it out!
 You are either right or you have learned something new.

 ## <a name="testing"> Testing Tubes </a>
-The life-span of a PERFECT tube will go as follows:
-1. Tube is received from MSU
+Currently there are 4 quality assurance tests we perform on tubes recieved from MSU:
-1. Tube is Bend Tested (BT)
+###    Bend Tested (BT)
-1. Tube is Leak Tested (LT)
+###    Tube is Leak Tested (LT)
-1. Tube's Tark Turrent is tested (DC)
+###    Tube's Tark Turrent is tested (DC)
-1. The wire of the tube is Tension Tested (TT)
+###    The wire of the tube is Tension Tested (TT)

 ## Running Python Files  <a name="code"></a>